Table of contents

 Usually, employers will set a minimum number of hours that employees must accrue before they can take PTO.
-For example, you might set a minimum accrual of a full day’s work, i.e. eight hours.
+For example, an employer might set a minimum accrual of a full day’s work, i.e. eight hours.
 Once the employee has accumulated the minimum number of PTO hours, they can either use them immediately, save them for an extended vacation, or use them in smaller bursts throughout the year.

 There are several different types of PTO policies, so it’s important to consider whether an accrual policy is right for your business needs.
 In addition to PTO accrual, you can also choose from banked PTO, unlimited PTO, or carryover PTO policies, which we’ll look at in more detail later.